wzod/docs/source/distro/use.md

 - [Analyzing Office Weaponized Documents](https://dfir.it/blog/2015/06/17/analysts-handbook-analyzing-weaponized-documents/) by dfir it!

 If you write or locate other tutorials or articles that demonstrate the use of REMnux, please [let Lenny Zeltser know](https://zeltser.com/contact/).

+## Known Issues

+When importing the REMnux virtual appliance into an old version of VMware Workstation, Fusion or Player, you may get the error message that states, "Failed to open virtual machine: Failed to query source for information."
+In this case, you should upgrade to a later version of VMware software.
+If upgrading is not feasible, you may be able to use the [VMware OVF Tool](https://www.vmware.com/support/developer/ovf/) to convert the REMnux OVA file to the VMX format.

+When using VMware Fusion to run the REMnux virtual machine, the VM might stop recognizing the mouse clicks.
+[According to VMware](http://kb.vmware.com/selfservice/microsites/search.do?language=en_US&cmd=displayKC&externalId=2010041), this occurs when the "virtual machine detects the connected mouse as a USB device and not as a HID device.
+While the mouse pointer may still move within the virtual machine, mouse clicks do not register."
+To address the problem, edit the .VMX file of your REMnux virutal machine to include the following line:

+    mouse.vusb.startConnected = "FALSE"